Uncertainty Calibration of Multi-Label Bird Sound Classifiers: Background

 \subsection{Related work}

-\paragraph{Uncertainty calibration in multi-label classification}
+\subsubsection{Uncertainty calibration in multi-label classification}

 Multi-label classification presents unique calibration challenges due to label imbalance and the presence of co-occurring classes.
-Recent research has highlighted that standard deep neural networks, when trained for multi-label tasks, often produce poorly calibrated probability estimates, especially in the presence of severe class imbalance and large label spaces.
-Cheng and Vasconcelos~\cite{chengCalibratedMultilabelDeep} demonstrate that popular asymmetric loss functions, while effective for improving accuracy in unbalanced datasets, do not guarantee well-calibrated outputs.
+Recent research has highlighted that standard deep neural networks, when trained for multi-label tasks, often produce poorly calibrated probability estimates, especially in the presence of severe class imbalance and large label spaces. \citet{chengCalibratedMultilabelDeep} demonstrate that popular asymmetric loss functions, while effective for improving accuracy in unbalanced datasets, do not guarantee well-calibrated outputs.
 They attribute this to the lack of the strictly proper property in these losses and propose a new Strictly Proper Asymmetric loss, along with a label pair regulariser, to improve calibration without sacrificing accuracy.
 Their experiments show significant reductions in calibration error across diverse multi-label datasets.

-In the context of extreme multi-label classification (XMLC), where the number of possible labels can reach into the millions, Ullah et al.~\cite{ullahLabelsExtremesHow2024} systematically evaluate the calibration of a wide range of XMLC models.
+In the context of extreme multi-label classification (XMLC), where the number of possible labels can reach into the millions, \citet{ullahLabelsExtremesHow2024} systematically evaluate the calibration of a wide range of XMLC models.
 They find that naive application of standard metrics such as ECE can be misleading in long-tailed label distributions.
 To address this, they introduce calibration@k metrics (e.g., ECE@k), which focus on the top-k predicted labels, providing a more meaningful assessment of calibration in XMLC scenarios.
 Furthermore, they show that post hoc calibration using isotonic regression can substantially improve reliability without degrading predictive performance, making it a practical tool for practitioners.
-In bioacoustics, the use of pretrained models (e.g. Perch v2~\cite{merrienboerPerch20Bittern2025}, BirdNET~\cite{kahlBirdNETDeepLearning2021}) is increasingly common due to a lack of labelled in-domain data.
-At the same time, the number of classes for which these mode~s predict over is increasing, with models such as Perch v2 having almost 15,000 classes available. ~
+In bioacoustics, the use of pretrained models (e.g. Perch v2~\citep{merrienboerPerch20Bittern2025}, BirdNET~\citep{kahlBirdNETDeepLearning2021}) is increasingly common due to a lack of labelled in-domain data.
+At the same time, the number of classes for which these models compute predictions is increasing, with models such as Perch v2 having almost 15,000 classes available.